Terms and Conditions

 9.2 Subject to clause 9.1:

-9.2.1 the Supplier shall not be liable to the Client, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any loss of anticipated savings or any indirect or consequential loss or damage arising under or in connection with the Contract (including any losses that may result from any incorrect result provided by the Supplier OR the Supplier’s deliberate personal repudiatory breach of the Contract OR a deliberate breach of the Contract by the Supplier, its employees, agents or subcontractors OR any loss as a result of a Phlebotomist’s actions whether or not carried out under instruction from the Supplier) howsoever caused including without limitation, any indirect loss of profit, loss of anticipated profit including loss of profit on contracts, loss of the use of money, loss of anticipated savings, loss of business, loss of opportunity, loss of goodwill, loss of reputation and/or loss of data or costs pursuant to any Data Protection issue; and
+9.2.1 the Supplier shall not be liable to the Client, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any loss of anticipated savings or any indirect or consequential loss or damage arising under or in connection with the Contract (including any losses that may result from any incorrect Result provided by the Supplier OR use of the Analyser OR the Supplier’s deliberate personal repudiatory breach of the Contract OR a deliberate breach of the Contract by the Supplier, its employees, agents or subcontractors OR any loss as a result of a Phlebotomist’s actions whether or not carried out under instruction from the Supplier) howsoever caused including without limitation, any indirect loss of profit, loss of anticipated profit including loss of profit on contracts, loss of the use of money, loss of anticipated savings, loss of business, loss of opportunity, loss of goodwill, loss of reputation and/or loss of data or costs pursuant to any Data Protection issue; and

 9.2.2 the Supplier’s total liability to the Client in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, including losses caused by the Supplier’s deliberate personal repudiatory breach OR a deliberate breach of the Contract by the Supplier, its employees, agents or subcontractors) shall not exceed £1,000 OR the price paid for the particular requested Service (whichever is the smaller).